Kiran-255666/Agentic_AI_Training_Foundations/Instructions/Exercises/lab05-multi-remote-agents-with-a2a/multi-remote-agents-with-a2a.md

     You can also use `deactivate` to exit the Python virtual environment in the terminal.

-## Clean up

-If you've finished exploring Azure AI Agent Service, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.

 1. Return to the browser tab containing the Azure portal (or re-open the [Azure portal](https://portal.azure.com) at `https://portal.azure.com` in a new browser tab) and view the contents of the resource group where you deployed the resources used in this exercise.
 1. On the toolbar, select **Delete resource group**.